tock/book/src/course/root-of-trust/userspace-attack.md

    such as `tock_app_memory_begins_at()` in libtock-c.

    If desired, use `log_to_screen()` to log when the memory dump starts/stops.
-   You should (when selecting the "Suspicious service" in the on-device menu) successfully be able to retrieve the bytes of code of the running SRAM dumping service.
+   You should (when selecting the `Suspicious service` in the on-device menu) successfully be able to retrieve the bytes of code of the running SRAM dumping service.